-At the beginning of every year, I get a letter from the bank I have an investment portfolio with to review my investment and reevaluate my investment profile.
-To determine my profile the bank asks me to fill in a questionnaire that determines what kind of investor I am and concequentially, what’s the most optimal way to invest my money.
+At the beginning of every year, I get a letter from the bank I have an investment portfolio with to review my investment and based on a questionnaire reevaluate what type of investor I am, i.e., my investment profile.
+Then based on the result we check what’s the most optimal way to invest my money.

-While this sounds annoying, know the EU mandates this to all European banks as part of the MiFID or Markets in Financial Instruments Directive.
+While this sounds annoying, know that Europe mandates this to all European banks as part of the MiFID or Markets in Financial Instruments Directive.

-Now, I’m not saying you should head to your bank and invest with them, but the questions they are required to ask do provide a solid basis to help you take your first steps in investing.
-It helps determine your asset allocation or at least the one that will most likely fit you best.
+Now, I’m not saying you should head to your bank and invest with them, but the questions they ask do provide a solid basis to help you take your first steps in investing.
+It helps determine your asset allocation or at least the one that will most likely fit you best for your risk appetite.

 If investing is entertaining, if you're having fun, you're probably not making any money.
 Good investing is boring"